What More Than Two Decades of Platform Innovation Taught Me About Strategy

 The Relationship, Not the Transaction

-When Maria Schneider launched her “Concert in the Garden” album recording project through ArtistShare, her supporters weren’t just pre-ordering music.
+In 2003, when Maria Schneider launched her “Concert in the Garden” album recording project through ArtistShare, her supporters weren’t just pre-ordering music.
 They were joining her creative journey.
 They received access to the process of writing the music, rehearsing and recording the music as it was happening.
 They became collaborators, not just customers.

 This distinction between transaction and relationship is what separates platforms that scale from those that stagnate.
 It’s why some communities thrive while others feel transactional and cold.